Xyene/Emulator.NES/README.md

 * 180 - Crazy Climber
 * 206 - DxROM

-These mappers provide support for ~90% of all games ever published, largely according to [this list](http://tuxnes.sourceforge.net/nesmapper.txt) and [NesCartDB](http://bootgod.dyndns.org:7777).
+These mappers theoretically provide support for ~90% of all games ever published, largely according to [this list](http://tuxnes.sourceforge.net/nesmapper.txt) and [NesCartDB](http://bootgod.dyndns.org:7777).
+Whether a game runs or not is more dependent on how well the CPU and PPU support it.

 ## More Title Screens
 Title screens are pretty, so below are some more title screens of games running in Emulator.NES.